Fiserv/exchange/docs/getting-started/boarding.md

 <!--
 type: tab
-titles: Add Application, JSON Example
+titles: Add Application, JSON Add Application Example -->
--->

 The `/boarding/application` endpoint supports adding the Merchant and Chain level in one request.
 This will require legal information to be sent, principal information , application settings and an offer package if used for adding processing offerings or equipement offerings.